dradtke/blog/content/post/gtk-giphy.md

 as it's unique.
 99% of the time, you'll probably want `FLAGS_NONE` for the application flags, but there are some behavioral adjustments you can make to the application as a whole using the [flags](http://valadoc.org/#!api=gio-2.0/GLib.ApplicationFlags).

+If you run this application, you should see a window pop up:

+{{< figure src="/images/gtk-giphy/gtk-hello-world.png" class="regular" >}}

 [1]: /extras/gtk-giphy/1.tar.gz